dynamox-s-a/developer-challenges/README.md

 1. [ ] Add e2e tests with Cypress.
 1. [ ] Identify any areas of bad code or suboptimal implementations and refactor them.
 1. [ ] Add a CI/CD pipeline to deploy the application to a cloud provider (e.g. AWS, Azure, GCP, etc.).
+1. [ ] Deploy your application to a cloud provider and provide a link for the running app.

+7 - Tips

+1. [ ] Use a Material UI 5 free premium template like [Devias Kit](https://mui.com/store/items/devias-kit/) or [Mantis](https://mui.com/store/items/mantis-free-react-admin-dashboard-template/) to speed up the development process.
+1. [ ] Not familiar with Redux?
+Check out [this tutorial](https://egghead.io/courses/modern-redux-with-redux-toolkit-rtk-and-typescript-64f243c8) to get started.
+1. [ ] Not familiar with Cypress?
+Check out [these tutorials](https://learn.cypress.io/) to get started.
+1. [ ] You can mock your back-end using a package like [json-server](https://www.npmjs.com/package/json-server), which creates a fake REST API.
+Bear in mind that those implementing their own back-end will check more boxes in the evaluation process.

 </br>